deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "Shall I keep him waiting?"

 Sir Jeremy thought about it.
-The presumption on his time was a little irritating, but on the other hand...
-"Ordinarily… no, no thank you Jack.
+The presumption on his time was a little irritating, but on the other hand..."Ordinarily… no, no thank you Jack.
 See him in directly when he arrives will you?
 And, have some coffee ready."

 "Yes, sir Jeremy."